Understanding LPOs: How Should HR Managers Navigate Their Roles and Hiring Needs?

 Hi Raashee,

-As Prabin have mentioned LPO stands for Legal Process Outsourcing.
-The LPO industry will be interested to hire only the candidates with LAW background, i.e. he/she should have completed their graduation or post graduation in Law.
+As Prabin has mentioned, LPO stands for Legal Process Outsourcing.
+The LPO industry will be interested in hiring only candidates with a law background, i.e., he/she should have completed their graduation or post-graduation in Law.

-As an HR for an LPO you should know the various projects handled in an LPO, some of the projects are as below,
+As an HR for an LPO, you should know the various projects handled in an LPO.
+Some of the projects are as follows:

 Mentoring: Developing a mentoring relationship with all managers to participate in their professional development.

 Please let me know if you have any other questions.
-You can also refer to the below link for more information
+You can also refer to the below link for more information: Legal Process Outsourcing (LPO) – Hype Vs. Reality

 Harsha